aam29dc/batch_curl_bot/README.md

 opens words.txt, shuffles the entries (using a .ps1 script), and starts querying the usual search engines.
-Attempted to appear as if a real user is browswer, and to self DoS and check ISP rate-limiting features.
+Attempted to appear as if a real user is browsing, and to self DoS and check ISP rate-limiting features.

 ````
 200 1.407508s googlesearch?q=biurate